technicat/fedicat/README.md

-This repo started out as just a list of all the [Mastodon iOS apps](iosapps.md) I've found, but now it's also the github public home base for my [fediverse app](https://fedicat.com/) in progress and an associated Swift package with some possibly useful reusable code, mainly [TootSDK](https://github.com/technicat/TootSDK) extensions:
+This repo started out as just a list of all the [Mastodon iOS apps](iosapps.md) I've found, but now it's also the github public home base for my [fediverse app](https://fedicat.com/) in progress and an associated Swift package with (hopefully) reusable code for the app, mainly [TootSDK](https://github.com/technicat/TootSDK) extensions.
+The current plan is to gradually move those into the TootSDK fork while migrating higher level code here (I'll do some tagging, but it's very not stable).

 - An object-oriented interface so you operate on objects instead of IDs, e.g. `client.boost(post)` instead of `client.boostPost(id: post.id)`.
 - Predicates like `post.isBoosted` instead of `post.boost ?? false` (not necessarily correct, sometimes a platform will just choose not to supply a value in certain contexts).